tirthalpatel/Learning-Spring/gs-spring-cloud/gs-microservices/README.md

 * __Intelligent routing, filtering and server side load balancing__ --- Spring Cloud Netflix Zuul
 * __API Gateway for Concurrent API Aggregation and Transformation__ --- RxJava with Spring MVC (included in Spring Cloud Netflix)
 * __Distributed Tracing__ --- Spring Cloud Sleuth and Twitter Zipkin (Sleuth is also compatible with HTrace and log-based tracing like ELK)
-* __Monitoring via a near real-time operational insight platform__ --- Spring Cloud Netflix Spectator, Servo, and Atlas
-* __An Event Bus for linking services and service instances together using a Lightweight Message Broker__ --- Spring Cloud Bus (with RabbitMQ or Kafka as AMQP broker)
+* __An Event Bus for linking services and service instances together using a Lightweight Message Broker__ --- Spring Cloud Bus (with RabbitMQ or Kafka)
 * __Message Bus Abstraction Framework for building Event-driven Microservices__ --- Spring Cloud Stream (using RabbitMQ or Kafka Binder)
 * __Secure Applications and Services with simplified OAuth 2.0 Flows__ --- Spring Cloud Security
 * __Stubs for Service Contracts__ --- Spring Cloud Contracts
-* __Developer Productivity Tool to quickly launch common services like Config Server, Eureka, Zipkin...__ --- Spring Boot Cloud CLI
+* __Monitoring via a near real-time operational insight platform__ --- Spring Cloud Netflix Spectator, Servo, and Atlas

 ## Prerequisite